bloominstituteoftechnology/mongo-bears/README.md

   `STATUS_SERVER_ERROR` (Internal Server Error).

 - Otherwise, if everything is successful, send the Bear document as a JSON response.
+Remember to set the HTTP status code to `201` on the response.

 ### `GET /bears`
-When the client makes a `GET` request to `/bears`, read all the Bear documents from MongoDB as an array.
+When the client makes a `GET` request to `/api/bears`, read all the Bear documents from MongoDB as an array.
 Send that array as a JSON response to the client.

 If there's an error in retrieving the documents, send that error to the client